SDGforskning/sdg-strings/SDG03_query_action_WoS.md

           ("disease$" OR "infection$" OR "epidemic$" OR "illness*") )
     OR "hepatitis"
-    OR "acquired immune deficiency syndrome" OR "acquired immuno-deficiency syndrome"  OR "acquired immunodeficiency syndrome" OR "Human Immunodeficiency Virus" OR "HIV"
+    OR "acquired immune deficiency syndrome" OR "acquired immuno-deficiency syndrome"  OR "acquired immunodeficiency syndrome" OR "Human Immunodeficiency Virus" OR "HIV" OR "prevent aids"
     OR "tuberculosis"
     OR "malaria"
     OR "cholera"